Introduction

 Award Ceremony During the third week in April.

 Bernard Kazon, vice president of Eastland Shoe Corp., collected political works of early America as well as documents related to slavery, sparked by a gift of political biographies from his wife, Shirley, and daughter.
-The Kazons donated their collection to University of Southern Maine in 1997.
-The Collection consists of printed items documenting American political history from the 18th-20th centuries, with the bulk dating from the 19th century concerning slavery and the civil war, including books, pamphlets, and broadsides.
+The Kazons donated their collection to the University of Southern Maine in 1997.
+The Collection consists of printed items documenting American political history from the 18th-20th centuries, with the bulk dating from the 19th century concerning slavery and the Civil War, including books, pamphlets, and broadsides.

 The LC call number for books in this collection includes the suffix Kazon.